U.S. slaps steel and aluminum tariffs on Mexico, Canada and Europe, sparking trade war

 Breaking News Emails

-The Trump administration on Thursday slapped tariffs on steel and aluminum imports from Canada, Mexico and the European Union, firing the first shot in a trade war that could see American consumers pay more for everything from canned soup to cars.
+The Trump administration on Thursday slapped tariffs on steel and aluminum imports from Canada, Mexico and the European Union, prompting outrage from America’s closest allies and major trading partners and setting off a trade war that could see U.S. consumers pay more for everything from canned soup to cars.

+The move to implement tariffs under the guise of national security measures triggered strong response across the globe, including a firm reproach from Canadian Prime Minister Justin Trudeau, who denounced the punitive tariffs as "totally unacceptable" and "an affront," saying that the very idea that Canada could be considered a national security threat to the United States is "inconceivable."

+Canadian Foreign Minister Chrystia Freeland announced $12.8 billion in retaliatory tariffs, which she called "the strongest trade action Canada has taken in the post-war era."

-Almost immediately, Mexico responded by saying it would impose tariffs of its own, and the European Commission took legal action.
+Mexico also responded to the taxes, saying it would impose tariffs of its own, and the European Commission promised legal action.

 U.S. Commerce Secretary Wilbur Ross confirmed to reporters in an early-morning phone call that the White House will add a 25 percent import tariff on steel and a 10 percent tariff on aluminum after trade talks crumbled ahead of a June 1 deadline that would have enabled exemptions.

-Market reaction was also swift: The Dow Jones fell sharply after the move was announced, dropping by 250 points as investors took measure of the impact of the ongoing trade tensions.
+Market reaction was also swift: The Dow Jones fell sharply after the move was announced, dropping by 250 points as investors took measure of the impact of the ongoing trade tensions, and falling to 300 points after Canada's retaliation.

 Breaking News Emails

-The European Commission fired back at the White House's trade decision with a lawsuit, saying the E.U. “stands now ready to react to the U.S. trade restrictions on steel and aluminum in a swift, firm, proportionate and fully WTO-compatible manner.
-The E.U. will launch legal proceedings against the U.S. in the WTO on 1 June.
-The level of tariffs to be applied will reflect the damage caused by the new U.S. trade restrictions on E.U. products.”
+The European Commission fired back at the White House's trade decision with a lawsuit, saying the E.U. “stands now ready to react to the U.S. trade restrictions on steel and aluminum in a swift, firm, proportionate and fully WTO-compatible manner," referring to the World Trade Organization.
+The E.U. said it would launch legal proceedings against the U.S. in the WTO on Friday.
+The level of tariffs to be applied will reflect the damage caused by the new U.S. trade restrictions on E.U. products, it said.

 President Donald Trump, who has made no secret of his desire to implement more protectionist trade policies, announced in March that he planned to institute tariffs, saying, "People have no idea how badly our country has been treated by other countries.”